 The Mastery-Based Learning Collaborative (MBLC) in Washington

 The Washington State Board of Education (SBE) is at the forefront of the MBL movement through its Mastery-Based Learning Collaborative (MBLC).
-The MBLC is a collective effort to promote and support the implementation of MBL across various school districts in the state.
-The goal is “to inform future policy by helping decision-makers better understand what quality mastery-based learning looks like, how long it takes to implement, and what resources are necessary.”
+The MBLC is a united push to promote and support the implementation of MBL across various school districts in the state.
+The MBLC states that their goal is “to inform future policy by helping decision-makers better understand what quality mastery-based learning looks like, how long it takes to implement, and what resources are necessary.”

 Examples of Mastery-Based Learning in Washington

-Several districts in Washington have already embraced MBL, each tailoring the approach to fit the unique needs of their students and communities.
-Here are a few standout examples:
+Across Washington, districts are embracing mastery-based learning—adapting it to reflect the unique needs of their students and communities.
+Here are a few standout examples shaping what MBL looks like in action:

 1. Maritime High School (Highline Public Schools)

 Maritime High School in the Highline Public Schools district is a prime example of how MBL can be integrated into a specialized learning environment.
-With a focus on maritime studies, students engage in hands-on learning experiences that are directly tied to their future careers in the maritime industry.
-This approach not only fosters academic achievement but instills practical skills that students can apply in real-world settings.
+This school district is focused on maritime studies, so that students can engage in hands-on learning experiences that are directly tied to their future careers in the maritime industry.
+This not only supports their academic achievement but also instills practical skills that they can apply outside of the classroom.

 2. Innovation Lab High School (Northshore School District)